How A Job Might Lead To Heart Problems

 Have you or someone you know been diagnosed with high blood pressure, cardiovascular disease or arrhythmia?
 Have you had a bypass or stent?
 It is possible that your job may have been a substantial factor in your heart trouble, even if it has been years since you last worked.
 It is also possible that you may be entitled to an award of medical treatment and permanent disability payments for your condition.

 If your job requires you to face the following risk factors on a regular basis, you may be able to file a claim for workers’ comp benefits.
-Law Office of Howard J. Stevens, APC, is ready to help you with the difficulties and complexities that you may encounter throughout your case.
+I am attorney Howard J. Stevens, and I am ready to help you with the difficulties and complexities that you may encounter throughout your case.

 Working In Loud Areas